-- Prior to returning to classes, campus life, or the residence halls following an approved leave of absence or withdrawal, a student must complete a Return/Readmit form found on the Admissions website, or https://my.caldwell.edu/ICS/Advising/ReturnReadmit Form.jnz, prior to the first day of classes, as outlined in the academic calendar, as well as provide supporting documentation, if appropriate. - Students are advised to begin the reinstatement process with Advisement Services a minimum of two weeks prior to the start of the semester to allow time for supporting documentation to be reviewed by the appropriate office(s).
-Following the University's receipt of the notification of return and supporting documentation (where necessary), the student may be required to meet with the appropriate office(s) to determine eligibility for return to classes, campus life, and the residence halls, if applicable.
-The University reserves the right to request additional information and/or appropriate documentation prior to making a determination about whether the student may return. - Upon reinstatement to the University, the student's registration hold will be removed and the student will then be able to register for classes based on the academic deadlines, as outlined in the academic calendar.
-The student may be required to continue meeting with appropriate office(s) as the University deems necessary and appropriate under the circumstances.
-The student will be responsible for complying with certain conditions that may be identified by the University in order to remain in classes, on campus, or in the residence halls, if applicable.
+- Prior to returning to classes, campus life, or the residence halls following an approved leave of absence or withdrawal, a student must complete a Return/Readmit form found on the Admissions website, or https://my.caldwell.edu/ICS/Advising/ReturnReadmit\Form.jnz, prior to the first day of classes, as outlined in the academic calendar, as well as provide supporting documentation, if appropriate. - Students are advised to begin the reinstatement process with Advisement Services a minimum of two weeks prior to the start of the semester to allow time for supporting documentation to be reviewed by the appropriate office(s).
+Following the university's receipt of the notification of return and supporting documentation (where necessary), the student may be required to meet with the appropriate office(s) to determine eligibility for return to classes, campus life, and the residence halls, if applicable.
+The university reserves the right to request additional information and/or appropriate documentation prior to making a determination about whether the student may return. - Upon reinstatement to the university, the student's registration hold will be removed and the student will then be able to register for classes based on the academic deadlines, as outlined in the academic calendar.
+The student may be required to continue meeting with appropriate office(s) as the university deems necessary and appropriate under the circumstances.
+The student will be responsible for complying with certain conditions that may be identified by the university in order to remain in classes, on campus, or in the residence halls, if applicable.

-Alcohol and Other Drugs Student-Athlete Policy Drug Free Schools Student Conduct Actions Related to Alcohol and Other Drugs Alcohol and Drua Policy For Residential Students Alcohol and Other Drug Good Samaritan and Medical Amnesty Anti-Hazing Policy Attendance Policies Communicable Disease Student Policy Communicable Disease Reporting Procedures Residential Specifics Institutional Policy Prohibiting Discrimination, Harassment, and Sexual Violence Campus Sexual Assault Victim's Bill of Rights Abuse and Molestation Policy Emergency Absence/Incident, Leave of Absence, Medical Leave of Absence and Withdrawal Policies Family Educational Rights and Privacy Act (FERPA) Flag Display Policy Health Services Lactation Policy Lithium-Ion Battery Powered Device Policy Medical or Safety Intervention Policy Publicity Policies Recording Class Sessions Residence Hall Policies Service/Emotional Support Animals Smoke Free Campus Policy Student Engagement Technology Usage Policies
+$2023-2024 \qquad \qquad \bigcirc CALD \text{ W } ELL \qquad \qquad 53$

+ADA Grievance Policy

+Alcohol and Other Drugs

+Student-Athlete Policy

+Drug Free Schools

+Student Conduct Actions Related to

+Alcohol and Other Drugs

+Alcohol and Drug Policy For

+Residential Students

+Alcohol and Other Drug Good

+Samaritan and Medical Amnesty

+Anti-Hazing Policy

+Attendance Policies

+Communicable Disease Student Policy

+Communicable Disease Reporting

+Procedures

+Residential Specifics

+Institutional Policy Prohibiting

+Discrimination, Harassment, and

+Sexual Violence

+Abuse and Molestation Policy Emergency Absence/Incident, Leave of Absence, Medical Leave of Absence and Withdrawal Policies

+Flag Display Policy

+Health Services

+Lithium-Ion Battery Powered

+Device Policy

+Medical or Safety Intervention Policy

+Publicity Policies

+Recording Class Sessions

+Residence Hall Policies

+Service/Emotional Support Animals

+Smoke Free Campus Policy

+Student Engagement

+Technology Usage Policies